-The orthopedic surgeons at Marina Del Rey Hospital are trained and experienced in knee replacement surgeries.
+The orthopaedic surgeons at Cedars-Sinai Marina del Rey Hospital are trained and experienced in knee replacement surgeries.

-The cartilage in the knees can be damaged by a number of factors, such as trauma, progressive arthritis or other diseases of the joint.
-Some of them can be treated with medication, but if the pain and stiffness hinder your day-to-day life greatly, you may need a knee replacement surgery.
+The cartilage in the knees can be damaged by a number of factors, such as trauma, progressive arthritis, or other diseases of the joint.
+Some of them can be treated with medication, but if the pain and stiffness hinder your day-to-day life greatly, you may need knee replacement surgery.

 The knee is made up of two joints: the one between the femur and the tibia, and the one between the femur and the kneecap.
 The knee is both the largest and most complicated joint in the human body.
 The knee is responsible for multiple types of movements, such as extensions, flexions, and rotations.
 The cartilage at the end of the bones permits the bones to smoothly rub against each other and execute a full movement.
 Unfortunately, due to diseases or injuries, the cartilage can get damaged, and thus movement becomes stiff and painful.